Prapthi564/AIW-Azure-Virtual-Desktop/4-Access-the-Published-Applications-and-Desktop-using-Browser.md

 Contoso wants to provide employees with flexible access to their Azure Virtual Desktop environment.
 In this lab you will help Contoso test access to Azure Virtual Desktop sessions using a browser.

-In this lab, we will access the Desktop and RemoteApps assigned to us in lab 3 using a browser.
+In this lab, you will access the Desktop and RemoteApps assigned to us in lab 3 using a browser.

 ## Lab Objectives